The Bourne Ultimatum (film): Music

-As with the previous films in the trilogy, the score was composed by John Powell.
-A new version of Moby's "Extreme Ways", entitled "Extreme Ways (Bourne's Ultimatum)", was recorded for the film's end credits.
+The Bourne Ultimatum: Original Motion Picture Soundtrack is the official soundtrack for the film.
+As with the previous installments in the Bourne film series, the score was composed by John Powell, and the soundtrack was released by Decca Records in 2007.
+A new version of Moby's single "Extreme Ways", entitled "Extreme Ways (Bourne's Ultimatum)", was recorded for the film's end credits.

-"Scotty Doesn't Know", which Bourne listens to while sniping, is a song which Damon's character sings in EuroTrip.
+"Scotty Doesn't Know", which Bourne listens to while sniping, is a song that Damon's character sings in EuroTrip.

 Release

 A premiere of The Bourne Ultimatum was held in downtown Oklahoma City on July 31, 2007, at Harkins Bricktown Theaters to benefit The Children's Center, located in suburban Bethany.
 The film was shown simultaneously on three screens.
 Matt Damon was at the event to greet guests.
 The film premiered at Leicester Square in London on August 15, 2007, with Matt Damon, Julia Stiles and Joan Allen attending.
 The film was released the next day.
 The film premiered in Sydney on August 8, 2007, at the State Theatre, with Matt Damon attending.
 An advance screening of The Bourne Ultimatum was held at The Egyptian Theatre to benefit Boise Contemporary Theater on July 30, 2007.
 Producer Frank Marshall and actor Matt Damon were in attendance.
 The first two films, The Bourne Identity and The Bourne Supremacy, also had advance charity screenings in Boise.
 The Bourne Ultimatum was released nationwide on August 30, 2007.